 Out of the Cold

 This is a collaborative ministry with other churches in the neighbourhood.
-St. Matthews is responsible for 2 dates each winter.
+St. Matthews is responsible for one Saturday dinner for about 80 people each winter.

 The baking program cooks prepare delicious desserts for the Cornerstone Weekend Meal Program and, where possible, provide additional baked goods that can be delivered to other social service agencies with whom we work (e.g. Youth Services Bureau, Harmony House, Centre 454).